I left Dipolog the next day. Before I packed up I took a couple pictures of the “fire exit” right next to my room.

 I left Dumaguete Tuesday morning for Sipalay.
 The country outside of Dumaguete was very dry, surprisingly so.
 It is the hot season but I had never seen such dry earth anywhere else in the Philippines.

 The resort is really nice; the huts are made out of native materials.
 It’s owned by a Swiss man and his wife.
-The foreigners that I’ve seen here aren’t the bad kind mentioned above but mostly backpackers or couples traveling together.
-What a contrast from the old white men with really young girlfriends sitting all day at a table drinking.
+The foreigners that I’ve seen here are mostly backpackers or couples traveling together.
 The beach is good, the sand goes way out and the water is quite shallow.
 It’s really nice to swim in.
 On a slightly related note I found that I can currently hold my breath for 45 seconds.

 There’s also a dog here, Benny, that I like; he has one ear that stands up and one ear that lays down and he follows me around the resort.